 Did you know that three of our first five U.S. presidents were born in the Northern Neck of Virginia?
 Significant parts of our nation’s history can be traced back to this scenic section of the Chesapeake Bay.
 Although Kilmarnock, Virginia, is a small town, it has a rich history just waiting to be discovered.
 Learn all about this community’s fascinating timeline at the Kilmarnock Museum!
-You can even explore our free Vacation Guide to dive deeper into the history and attractions of the Northern Neck.

 Learn the Big History of a Small Town at the Kilmarnock Museum